 Matta’s connections to the military remained intact even after it abdicated power to a democratically elected government in 1981.
 He continued to expand operations, moving between Honduras, Mexico and Colombia.
 After the Guadalajara Cartel tortured and killed Drug Enforcement Administration (DEA) agent Enrique Camarena in 1985, Matta became one of the most wanted men in the region.
 He was captured in Colombia the following year, but bribed his way out of jail.

-Matta then made his way back to Honduras, where he bought off the government and appeared safe from prosecution until 1988, when United States Marshals showed up at his house, took him captive and couriered him back to the US to face trial for the death of Camarena.
+Matta then made his way back to Honduras, where he bought off the government and appeared safe from prosecution until 1988, when US Marshals showed up at his house, took him captive and couriered him back to the United States to face trial for the death of Camarena.
 Hondurans were furious and burned the US consulate.
 Matta was later convicted of kidnapping and is currently serving his sentence in a US federal prison.

 Throughout the 1980s, Honduras was used as a trampoline for the movement of all types of illicit goods, from drugs to weapons to contraband.
 The US government, more concerned with fighting what it considered a burgeoning communist threat in the region, even contracted Matta’s air fleet to get aid and weapons to the Contras, who were fighting the Sandinista government in Nicaragua at the time.
 Even after the armed conflicts ended, the contraband routes remained prevalent.